jordojordo/pebble/README.md

 # Pebble

----
-Setup a fresh Raspberry Pi with pi-hole, monitoring, and tracing by using Ansible.
+Setup a fresh Raspberry Pi with pi-hole, monitoring, and tracing using Ansible.